cscorley/Kaleidoscope/README.md

 Next, we generate a test object.
 It's only purpose lies in its lifetime that is defined by the scope where it is generated.
-It serves to group testing instructions an checks if a set of assertions that are associated with a test are valid.
+It serves to group simulation and testing instructions and checks if a set of assertions that are associated with a test are valid.

 ```cpp